 The IOL Master is available at each clinical location to obtain axial length and corneal curvature measurements of the eye prior to cataract surgery.
 These measurements are necessary to help determine which intraocular implant power is necessary for the eye.

-Zeiss Cirrus HD OCT and Optovue OCT
+Zeiss Cirrus HD OCT with Angiography

 Optical Coherence Tomography is utilized to evaluate many structures of the eye, including anterior segment, optic nerve, and retina.
 This test is commonly used to assess glaucoma, diabetic retinopathy, and macular degeneration.
 The Zeiss Cirrus HD OCT and Optovue OCT provide detailed images and measurements of the eye to help your doctor determine a treatment plan and evaluate for progression of ocular disease.
+The newer, OCT – Angiography feature allows for detailed imaging of the retinal structures as well as a simultaneous assessment of blood flow, often times decreasing the need for imaging with intravenous contrast dye.

 Fundus Photography with Fluorescein Angiography